Clarksville Birth Injury and Cerebral Palsy Lawyer

 Cerebral palsy is a condition in which part of the brain is injured due to lack of nutrients, oxygen, or circulation.
 Many cerebral palsy cases occur during the birth process.
 If a baby is deprived of oxygen during birth, it can cause cerebral palsy.
 This is a permanent condition which afflicts the developing child's muscle control and brain development.

 In order to file a birth injury claim, you need the representation of a birth injury attorney who is experienced and who understands the medical details that go into the investigation of a birth injury.
-With more than 25 years of experience, our attorneys have the knowledge and experience necessary to build a good case.
+With more than 25 years of experience, our attorney has the knowledge and experience necessary to build a good case.

 Pursuing a cerebral palsy case involves: